engrogundeko/AI-INVIGILATING-SYSTEM--backend/README.md

 ## Read the Full Journal

-For a detailed explanation of the research methodology, findings, and conclusions, you can read the full journal article [here](https://example.com/full-journal).
+For a detailed explanation of the research methodology, findings, and conclusions, you can read the full journal article [here](docs\Final Year Project (1).pdf).

 ### **Features**